PyPSA/atlite/README.rst

 * Install atlite from this repository with all its library dependencies
 * Download one of the weather datasets listed above
-* Adjust the atlite/config.py file paths to point to the directory where you downloaded the dataset
+* Adjust the `atlite/config.py <atlite/config.py>`_ directory paths to
+  point to the directory where you downloaded the dataset
+* Create a cutout, i.e. a geographical rectangle and a selection of times, e.g. all hours in 2011 and 2012, to narrow down the scope - see `examples/create_cutout.py <examples/create_cutout.py>`_
+* Select a sparse matrix of the geographical points inside the cutout you want to aggregate for your time series, and pass it to the appropriate converter function - see `examples/ <examples/>`_

 Licence
 =======